eslint/eslint.org/drafts/interesting-bugs-caught-by-no-constant-binary-expression.md

 _From [Firefox](https://hg.mozilla.org/try/rev/0fe5678fb8b71f4eb26f0a153c52d0be45fc5ac1#l3.34) (also: [Firefox](https://hg.mozilla.org/try/rev/0fe5678fb8b71f4eb26f0a153c52d0be45fc5ac1#l1.13))_

-### Expecting Empty Objects to be false/null
+### Expecting empty objects to be `false` or `null`

-Another common error class is expecting empty objects to be nullish or falsy.
+Another common categrory of JavaScript error is expecting empty objects to be nullish or falsy.
 This is likely an easy mistake to make for folks coming from a language like Python where empty lists and dictionaries are falsy.

 ```javascript
 const newConfigValue = { ...configProfiles } ?? {};